Tekuder: Early life

 Tekuder was born c.
-1246 in Mongolia to Hulagu and Qutui Khatun from Khongirad tribe as his seventh son.
-His birth date is not mentioned elsewhere but according to sources he died at age of 37, therefore his birth year must have been around 1246 or 1247.
-He was baptized in his childhood as a Nestorian Christian and was given name Nicholas.
-He arrived in the Ilkhanate sometime in 1260s with his mother Qutui and brother Tekshin.
+1246 in Mongolia to Hulagu and Qutui Khatun from the Mongol Khongirad tribe as his seventh son.
+His birth date is not mentioned elsewhere but according to sources he died aged 37, therefore his birth year must have been around 1246 or 1247.
+He was baptized in his childhood as a Nestorian Christian and was given the name Nicholas.
+He arrived in the Ilkhanate sometime in the 1260s with his mother Qutui and brother Tekshin.
 Years later, he was granted governorship of Nahavand and Dinavar by Abaqa, who respected his mother Qutui.
 Qutui was also invested with territories with income of 100.000 gold coins near Mayyafariqin by Abaqa.

 Conversion to Islam

 The circumstances of Tekuder's conversion to Islam are unknown.
 However, according to Ibn al-Fuwati he had been given information about his religious mentor and perhaps the person responsible for Tekuder's conversion - Kamal al-Din Abd ul-Rahman.
 He was described as a Greek slave of al-Musta'sim Billah, who rose in rank thanks to his skills at alchemy and met Abaqa to whom he was introduced by Aybak.
 Abd ul-Rahman was introduced to Tekuder later by his mother Qutui Khatun.
-Tekuder sometime later converted to Islam and changed his name to Ahmed.
-While Abd ul-Rahman would later rise in court and eventually be an ambassador to Mamluk Egypt.
+Tekuder sometime later converted to Islam and changed his name to Ahmed, while Abd ul-Rahman would later rise in court and eventually be an ambassador to Mamluk Egypt.

 Election and reign

-He arrived to the Jaghatu valley near Maragha to attend the qurultai for the election of new Il-Khan after Abaqa's death in April 1282.
+He arrived to the Jaghatu valley near Maragha to attend the kurultai for the election of new Il-Khan after Abaqa's death in April 1282.
 The main competition was between his nephew Arghun, his brother Möngke-Temür, and himself.
 He was supported by most of the nobles and emirs, including Jalairs such as Shiktur Noyan, Suqunjaq Noyan and the Khongirads.
 He was elected on 6 May 1282 and enthroned on 21 June 1282 at Aladagh (Aladağ), east of lake Van.
 He adopted his Muslim name Ahmed as his regnal name.

 His first act was to clear Ata-Malik Juvayni of charges brought against him by Majd al-Mulk Yazdi, a vizier who accused him of embezzling state funds.
 Tekuder restored him to the government of Baghdad, while people lynched Majd al-Mulk for witchcraft.
 He also appointed his younger half-brother, Qonqurtai, as viceroy of Anatolia the following month.
 However Arghun believed that the Juvayni brothers were responsible for his father's death by poisoning.
 He came to Baghdad to spend the winter of 1282-1283 and restarted the investigation of the accusations of embezzlement which may have caused Ata Malik's stroke on 5 March 1283.